 If the system consists of files that are damaged or corrupted, then most likely, Discord will fail to open and show the stuck on start error.
 For this reason, it is essential to allow the system to repair them for you.

 The system has an in-built function called “System File Checker Scan” which goes through all the system files within the system.
-If any found, it will get resolved automatically by the system itself.
+If any is found, it will get resolved automatically by the system itself.
 Here’s how you can do that:

 - First, visit the “Start” section and then open “Command Prompt” by typing “cmd” in the search bow.
 Now before you open it, make sure you are opening it with Administrative privileges.